Ink Business Preferred® Credit Card

 The Chase Ink Business Preferred® card is one of the best small business credit cards available today.
 It offers top notch rewards that are outsized compared with cards that charge a similar annual fee.
 This card is also part of Chase’s Ultimate Rewards program, which means your redemption rate could reach 3.75% per dollar spent or more when you redeem points for travel online at Chase.

 How We Evaluate Travel Rewards Business Credit Cards

-We graded the Chase Ink Business PreferredSM card using the following methodology:
+We graded the Chase Ink Business Preferred® card using the following methodology:

-The Chase Ink Business PreferredSM card offers one of the best introductory rewards programs on the market, which is why it earns bonus points in that section of the grading criteria.
-The Capital One® Spark® Miles for Business offers 50,000 miles after you spend $5,000 within the first three months and 150,000 bonus miles when you spend $50,000 in the first 6 months of your account opening.
+The Chase Ink Business Preferred® card offers one of the best introductory rewards programs on the market, which is why it earns bonus points in that section of the grading criteria.
+The Capital One® Spark® Miles for Business offers 50,000 miles – equal $500 in travel – once you spend $4,500 within the first three months from account opening.

-Who Chase Ink Business PreferredSM is Right For
+Who Chase Ink Business Preferred® is Right For

-The Chase Ink Business PreferredSM credit card charges a high ongoing APR starting at 17.49%.
-If you have to carry a balance, choose a travel rewards card with a significantly lower APR like the Bank of America® Business Advantage Travel Rewards World Mastercard®, which charges an ongoing APR as low as 12.74%.
+The Chase Ink Business Preferred® credit card charges a high ongoing APR starting at 17.49%.
+If you have to carry a balance, choose a travel rewards card with a significantly lower APR like the Bank of America® Business Advantage Travel Rewards World Mastercard®, which charges an ongoing APR as low as 13.74%.

-Financing costs and fees on the Chase Ink Business PreferredSM card include:
+Financing costs and fees on the Chase Ink Business Preferred® card include:

 - Introductory APR: None